yeboahd24/stock-alert-gh/README.md

 ## Support

-For support or questions, please open an issue in the GitHub repository.
+For support or questions, please open an issue in the GitHub repository.# Frontend redeploy trigger - Thu Aug 14 12:42:06 UTC 2025